 Be sure to record your new Master Code on the "System Information" page in this booklet.
-NOTE: We recommend that the factory default Master Code [1234] not be used.
+NOTE: We recommend that the factory default or obvious codes such as [1111] or [1234] not be used.

 Additional Codes

 Up to 32 additional access codes (01 through 32) may be programmed.